dartanyan910/Fuzzy-Store-Funnel-and-Product-Launching-analysis/README.md

 Elevated, but within the accepted e-commerce benchmark range of ~60–80% ([source](https://baymard.com/lists/cart-abandonment-rate)).
 Average time at this stage (~3.25 minutes) suggests checkout form complexity as a contributing factor.
 Given benchmark alignment, this is a lower priority relative to Bottleneck 2.

-Figure 3: Avg Time check-out

-## Category 3: Sản phẩm mới ra mắt có hiệu quả hay không
-Main insight 1.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-Main insight 2.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-Main insight 3.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-Main insight 4.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-[Visualization specific to category 3]
-Category 4:
-Main insight 1.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-Main insight 2.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-Main insight 3.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-Main insight 4.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
-[Visualization specific to category 4]
 # Recommendations:
 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
 Specific observation that is related to a recommended action.
 Recommendation or general guidance based on this observation.